Raipur Rani: Demographics

 It is also known for its mythological and historical importance.
 It is believed that The tenth Sikh Guru, Guru Gobind Singh had visited the Queen of Raipur and hence named the place after the queen.

 It is a place which has bounty of nature in its realms.
 Popular picnic spot called as Morni Hills is also within a proximity of 10 km.

 Sharda Mata (Maa Sarasvati Devi) Temple Chotta Trilokpur

-Sharda Mata Temple Chotta Trilokpur, also known as Maa Sarasvati Devi Temple Chotta Trilokpur, is the sacred and holy Temple Complex of Sharda Mata is located in the village of Chhota Trilokpur, 11 km from Raipur Rani on the border of Haryana and Himachal Pradesh.
-This Temple belongs to Maa Saraswati, the goddess of knowledge and learning.
-Many oral traditions are prevalent about the history of this holy temple of Shri Sharda Mata.
+Sharda Mata Temple Chotta Trilokpur, also known as Maa Sarasvati Devi Temple Chotta Trilokpur, is the Temple Complex of Sharda Mata in the village of Chhota Trilokpur, 11 km from Raipur Rani on the border of Haryana and Himachal Pradesh.
+It is a temple to Maa Saraswati, the Hindu goddess of knowledge and learning.
 This village formed part of the old Nahan state.